 80% of the National Park is in Abruzzo

-By the C19th the area around Pescasseroli had become more famous as a royal hunting reserve for Europe’s aristocracy than its sheep route; it was their preferred place to hunt bear, namely today’s endangered Marsican bears rather than wolf which were considered vermin.
-However, lodgings in town weren’t enough to support the faltering pastoral-model economy resulting locals migrating in droves.
+By the C19th the area around Pescasseroli had become more famous as a royal hunting reserve for Europe’s aristocracy than its sheep route; it was their preferred place to hunt bear, namely today’s endangered Marsican bears rather than wolf which was considered vermin.
+However, lodgings in town weren’t enough to support the faltering pastoral-model economy resulting in locals migrating in droves.
 A biologist, member of parliament, and the Italian Touring Group lobbied for the crown to give up the reserve and in its place create what would become Italy’s oldest national park.
 The Fascists ran with the idea as a means to further their own ‘land grab’ aims and Mussolini’s government passed the decree in 1922 to create the national park that Pescasseroli would manage.
-A walk through the the town today reveals a nod to all its incarnations; what some have described as a country boulevard around the town created at the time of the park, age old stone houses set in sleepy backstreets that house small family shops whose aromas & colours stop you in your tracks; stunning balconies that bulge and spill with assorted flowers that shout a family and community still thrive here.
+A walk through the town today reveals a nod to all its incarnations; what some have described as a country boulevard around the town created at the time of the park, age-old stone houses set in sleepy backstreets that house small family shops whose aromas & colours stop you in your tracks; stunning balconies that bulge and spill with assorted flowers that shout a family and community still thrive here.

 This Town is Made for Walking

 You cannot visit Pescasseroli without taking a guided walk, the scenery is breathtaking and even if it is a late afternoon ramble to gently walk off lunch, it would be a crime to leave the town without going on one and there are ones for all levels.
 You can walk surrounded by the highest peaks, Monte Marsiciano (2252 m), Monte Petroso (2249 m) and Monte Meta (2242 m) that are estimated to be 160 million years old, and formed when the area was still deep in seas.
 In the summer the animals graze up high, for the fresh grass that has been under a mantle of snow, in the limestone climbers still pick out the remains of coral reef.
-For those who are interested in caves, Karst are a geological phenomenon to the surrounding area that leads down to underground rivers.
+For those who are interested in caves, Karst is a geological phenomenon to the surrounding area that leads down to underground rivers.

 Check out the fab Forestbeat video of a Rubbing Tree over 365 days which shows just how rich the biodiversity of the animals who live in the woods around Pescasseroli and use this tree as a marker on their daily journey.